Upper Kalskag, Alaska: Geography

 Upper Kalskag is located at (61.537440, -160.316070).

 According to the United States Census Bureau, the city has a total area of 4.1 sqmi, of which, 3.8 sqmi of it is land and 0.3 sqmi of it (8.47%) is water.

 Upper Kalskag, referred to by the locals as just "Upper", is linked to Lower Kalskag (Lower) by a single two mile maintained gravel/dirt road.

 Upper Kalskag is accessible only by small plane, boat, and automobile via the river "ice road" (Winter only).
-The ice road is constructed each winter from Aniak to Bethel by drilling and marking holes in the ice every 100 yards and subsequently marking and plowing a route on the river where the ice depth is sufficient.
+The ice road is constructed each winter from Crooked Creek to Bethel by drilling and marking holes in the ice every 100 yards and subsequently marking and plowing a route on the river where the ice depth is sufficient.

 Demographics

 Upper Kalskag first reported on the 1940 U.S. Census erroneously as the unincorporated village of "Old Kalskag."
 The population was 70 instead of 76, while the population accredited to Upper Kalskag (then called "Kalskag") was actually for Lower Kalskag.
 It would continue to report as Kalskag on the census until it formally incorporate as Upper Kalskag in 1975.